NeoKEX/neokex-ica/THIRD_PARTY_INTEGRATION_GUIDE.md

 ## 📦 6.
 Additional Constants and Headers

 ### What We Found
-The dilame library uses specific version numbers and additional headers.
+The reference library uses specific version numbers and additional headers.

 **File: `src/InstagramClient.js`** - Update constants: